PeppeL-G/bagawork/docs/src/routes/(default)/documentation/app/+page.md

 ::: tip Not needed?

 You only need to initialize the global state if your app needs one.
-Some simple apps don't need one, and can simply leave `onBefore()` empty, or not have this method at all.
+Many apps don't need one, and can simply leave `onBefore()` empty, or not have this method at all.

 :::